-The Problem with Bad Art and how the game industry could help us solve it
+The Problem with Bad Art & how the game industry could help us

 I don’t think we talk about bad art enough -